sarveshpatelsp/sarveshpatelsp/README.md

 - 📫 How to reach me **sarveshpatelsp91@gmail.com**

-- ⚡ Fun fact **Initially, I thought Programming is easy.
+- ⚡ Fun fact <br> **Initially, I thought Programming is easy.
 But now, understood what actually it is 😂.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">